Below is a synopsis of the show. You've been warned.

 It’s a cold, Christmas Eve night in Dickensian London.
-Ebenezer Scrooge, the miserly businessman, continues to work away from the holiday merriment with his clerk, Bob Cratchit.
+Ebenezer Scrooge, the miserly businesswoman, continues to work away from the holiday merriment with her clerk, Bob Cratchit.
 Scrooge’s nephew, Fred, enters the office to invite him to Christmas dinner with his family.
 Scrooge turns him down without even a “Merry Christmas.”
 Scrooge leaves his office for the London street scene.
 There are children singing carols and people begging Scrooge for money.

 As she walks home, she begins to hear the voice of her deceased business partner, Marley.
 Scrooge arrives home, scared and startled, and tries to convince herself that the voices were only her imagination.
 But soon the ghost of Marley appears to warn her that she will be visited by three spirits and that Scrooge must listen to them if she wants to escape a terrible fate.
 Even though Scrooge doesn’t believe what she sees or hears, later that night the Ghost of Christmas Past appears.
 The spirit shows Scrooge images from her childhood and young adulthood, including moments with his sister Fan, his first employer Mr. Fezziwig, and a painful memory with her ex-fiancée, Rei, who left her because she cared for her money more than him.